BrianBosho/cram_plan/api_doc.md

 }
 ```

-#### Implementation Notes
-- Converts float target distance to the appropriate value
-- Uses `capture_camera_image` to get RGB, depth, and segmentation images
-- Encodes the images as base64 strings:
-  - For RGB images: converts to uint8 format, encodes as PNG, then to base64
-  - For depth images: normalizes to 0-255 range, encodes as PNG, then to base64
-- Uses OpenCV for image encoding

 ### 7. get_enhanced_camera_images

 Captures enhanced visualization of images from the robot's camera.

-**Source**: `robot_actions_api.py:695-734`
+Similar to `get_camera_images` but with improved visualizations.

 #### Parameters